MichalJedrys/MyProjects/Library Management System/README.md

 ## Description

-"The Library Management System (LMS) is a software tool that helps manage a library's daily tasks.
+The Library Management System (LMS) is a software tool that helps manage a library's daily tasks.
 It makes it easy to handle book inventory, register members, and manage book loans and returns.
 Admins can log in to manage books and users, while members can log in to search for, borrow, and return books.
 The LMS is built with C++ and SQLite.
+All functionalities are tested with GTest.
-Project is still in development.
+Still in development.

 ## Current features